-An association must be formed “without the intention of gaining profit.”
-[Law on Associations Art.
-2(1)] It may, however, “engage in activities for the purpose of gaining profit,” but any resulting profit must be devoted exclusively to advancing the purposes set forth in the association’s charter.
-[Law on Associations Art.
-5(2)] The law also expressly forbids an association from undertaking any activities, whether for-profit or not-for-profit in nature, for the purpose of providing profits to its members or third parties.
-[Law on Associations Art.
-5(4)] Other provisions of Croatian law regulate an association’s participation in particular forms of for-profit activity.
+An association must be formed “without the intention of gaining profit” (Law on Associations Article 4).
+It may, however, “engage in activities for the purpose of gaining profit,” but any resulting profit must be devoted exclusively to advancing the purposes set forth in the association’s charter (Law on Associations Article 31(2)).
+The law also expressly forbids an association from undertaking any activities, whether for-profit or not-for-profit in nature, for the purpose of providing profits to its members or third parties (Law on Associations Article 31(2)).
+Other provisions of Croatian law regulate an association’s participation in particular forms of for-profit activity.

-A foundation can conduct economic activities related to its property - for instance, lease its land or license its patents.
-It can also organize certain fundraising activities: humanitarian shows, occasional lotteries, the production and sale of publications and badges, and similar pursuits.
-[Law on Foundations Art.
-16] For a foundation, as for an association, the law does not seem to limit the proportion of resources devoted to for-profit ends.
+A foundation may conduct economic activities related to its property; it may, for instance, lease its land or license its patents.
+It can also organize certain fundraising activities: humanitarian shows, occasional lotteries, the production and sale of publications and badges, and similar pursuits (Law on Foundations Article 16).
+For a foundation, as for an association, the law does not seem to limit the amount of resources that may be devoted to for-profit ends.

 The law does not restrict an NPO's attempts to influence legislation.
 An NPO can publish its views, criticize state officials and state actions, lobby legislators concerning legislation, and encourage members and others to communicate with public officials.
 Nothing in the law limits the proportion of an NPO’s budget that it can devote to attempts to influence legislation.

-An NPO cannot legally participate in a political campaign for public office, other than by serving as an election observer.
-Under Croatian election law, political activity is the exclusive province of political parties.
-[Official Gazette No. 120/11]
+However, other than by serving as an election observer, an NPO cannot legally participate in a political campaign for public office.
+Under Croatian election law, this kind of political activity is the exclusive province of political parties (Official Gazette No. 120/11).

-The Croatian constitution forbids discrimination based on race, gender, language, religion, or other stipulated grounds.
-[Const.
-Art.
-14] The application of anti-discriminatory principles is more precisely described in the Law on Combating Discrimination.
-[Official Gazette No. 85/08, 112/12] The laws addressing associations and foundations do not expressly require non-discrimination.
-The foundation law, for example, authorizes the creation of foundations that benefit members of a particular national, linguistic, cultural, or religious group.
-[Law on Foundations Art.
-2]
+The Croatian Constitution forbids discrimination based on race, gender, language, religion, or other stipulated grounds (Constitution Article 14).
+The application of anti-discriminatory principles is more precisely described in the Law on Combating Discrimination (Official Gazette No. 85/08, 112/12).
+The laws addressing associations and foundations do not expressly require non-discrimination, however.
+The foundation law, for example, authorizes the creation of foundations that benefit members of a particular national, linguistic, cultural, or religious group (Law on Foundations Article 2).